ionic-team/stencil-site/docs/guides/server-side-rendering.md

 )
 ```

-While this works just fine when rendering the component in the browser, it may be challenging when rendering it on the server.
-Stencil __does not support__ the serialization of objects within parameters, causing the component to not server side render any footer menu items.
+While this approach works fine in the browser, it poses challenges for SSR.
+Stencil **does not support** the serialization of complex objects within parameters, so the footer items may not render on the server.

-In situations where you use parameters to render elements it is mostly better to structure them within the light DOM of the component instead of passing them along as parameters.
-Especially if parameters contribute to the structure of the component, it is usually a better approach to pass them in as DOM structure.

-For above example, a better solution would be:
+A better approach is to structure dynamic content as part of the component's light DOM rather than passing it as props.
+This ensures that the framework can fully render the component during SSR, avoiding hydration issues.
+Here’s an improved version of the example:

 ```tsx
 const menu = {